vijay-jaisankar/exploration_of_wealth/README.md

 * Data Cleaning and Wrangling
 * Data Frame Querying
 * Graphing and Proving Claims made on data
 * Implementing a Classifier to predict data
+* Graphing accuracies and conclusions made on the data